Reframe your GMAT approach,

 ● Doubting your capabilities

-● Is it another chance to reaffirm my conviction that “I just don’t get it!” ?
+● A chance to reaffirm your conviction that “I just don’t get it!” ?

 The ‘GMAT-in-the-Mind’How about if that task is preparing and taking the GMAT?